What is 5 out of 7000? Understanding Fractions, Percentages, and Ratios

 (5 ÷ 7000) × 100 = 0.07142857% (approximately)

-This means that 5 out of 7000 represents approximately 0.0714%.
+So in practice, 5 out of 7000 represents approximately 0.Plus, 0714%.
 This percentage demonstrates the relative smallness of 5 compared to 7000.
 The percentage representation provides a more intuitive understanding of the proportion in many contexts.

 Expressing 5 out of 7000 as a Ratio

 The ratio of 5 out of 7000 is expressed as 5:7000.
-Like the fraction, this ratio can be simplified by dividing both parts by their GCD (which is 5).
+Worth adding: like the fraction, this ratio can be simplified by dividing both parts by their GCD (which is 5).
 This simplifies the ratio to 1:1400.
-This representation is useful when comparing the relative sizes of two quantities.
+Still, this representation is useful when comparing the relative sizes of two quantities.
 It indicates that for every 1 unit, there are 1400 units in the whole.

 Practical Applications and Interpretation